janetiqal/README.md-Generator/README.md

 ## Tests
   N/A
 ## Contributing
-  It is an open source project, please reach out.
+  It is an open source project, please contact me to be added as a contributor.
 ## Questions
   If you have any questions or would like to discuss this application further, please reach out to me via email at [j.iqal35@gmail.com](mailto:j.iqal35@gmail.com) or visit my github profile at [janetiqal](http://www.github.com/janetiqal).